 At the other end of the resort is the La Spiaggia restaurant, which offers a new and surprising color theme centered on various shades of red.
 It includes several different areas: a lounge area to have drinks, a dining area around the bar and beachside cabanas.
-Several elements were designed with woven rope and the chairs and counter were designed with a classic Greek meander pattern in a nod to the restaurant’s Mediterranean cuisine.
+Several elements were designed with the woven rope and the chairs and counter were designed with a classic Greek meander pattern in a nod to the restaurant’s Mediterranean cuisine.

 The Blue Penny Cellar restaurant evokes the ambiance of a lavish wine cellar.
 It was designed with a loft/cellar feel to create an atmosphere unique to this gourmet restaurant.
 The walls are covered with an exquisite variety of yellow ocher stones accented with strips of vintage metal.
 The solid wood tables, similar to farmhouse or workbench tables, were aged and stained gray.
 Wine connoisseurs will be thrilled to discover the different wine tasting areas and guests can either choose to sit in the leather booths, on the extra-tall rush woven bar stools or can opt for a more private space in the raised platform dining area.

-Overlooking the golf course is the Deer Hunter restaurant.
+Overlooking the golf course is the restaurant.
 Like the clubhouse, it has a modern English club design.
 With reference to sophisticated sports, the oval-shaped bar/counter is upholstered in leather with a stitching similar to that of golf club bags or rugby balls.
 Both the wicker club chairs and wooden chairs are painted white in order to perfectly match with the new style of the Belle Mare Hotel.
 Green cushions freshen and liven up the room with colorful patterned stripes – as a nod to golf club ties – decorate the wooden trunks that are used as coffee tables.

 All 104 Prestige Rooms were renovated and redone with an orange-hued color theme.
 The new prestige suites include 149 Junior Suites and 6 Deluxe Suites.
 They were designed with a more calm and simple decor in order to create a relaxing and soothing ambiance for guests.
 Exquisite materials like upholstered leather headboards, cotton print fabric with turquoise-colored patterns, ceramic bedside tables and a warm color palette all come together to create a cozy and calming atmosphere.
 The black and white patterns of the wicker armchairs reflect the African influences of the island.
-When mixed together with the other leaf motifs, these designs tell a contemporary creole story.
+When mixed together with the other leaf motifs, these designs tell a contemporary Creole story.

 The 18 Distinctive Villas were completely renovated to create sunny, refreshing beachfront retreats of calm that offer luxury with a typical Mauritian style capturing the charm of the country and its architecture; and the whole interspersed with touches of contemporary design.